SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Playback.md

 3. If you want to provide asset metadata, most notably for tracker integration (see next section), just define a corresponding type and associate an instance with your asset.
 4. Create a ``PlayerItem`` with the corresponding initializer taking a publisher as argument.

-The resulting player item can then be played in the ``Player`` instance.
+The resulting player item can then be played in the ``Player/Player`` instance.
 It can also be shared so that other products can easily play content you provide.

 ## Background video playback

-``Player`` can be enabled for background video playback using `audiovisualBackgroundPlaybackPolicy`.
+The player offers the capability for background video playback through the use of the ``Player/Player/audiovisualBackgroundPlaybackPolicy`` property.
+In other words, you can ask your player on how to behave when the app goes into the background.

+@TabNavigator {
+    @Tab("Automatic") {
+        Indicates that the system is free to decide.
+This is the default policy.
+        ```swift
+        let player = Player()
+        player.audiovisualBackgroundPlaybackPolicy = .automatic

+        ```
+    }
+    @Tab("Pauses") {
+        Indicates that the player must be paused on going to background.
+        ```swift
+        let player = Player()
+        player.audiovisualBackgroundPlaybackPolicy = .pauses

+        ```
+    }
+    @Tab("Continues if possible") {
+        Indicates that the player continues to play if possible in background.
+        ```swift
+        let player = Player()
+        player.audiovisualBackgroundPlaybackPolicy = .continuesIfPossible

+        ```
+    }
+}